maartenzam/interactive-publication/README.md

  ### Layout

- The main, side wide layout of the application is [src/lib/+layout.svelte](src/lib/+layout.svelte).
-It imports the [Header](src/lib/components/Header.svelte), BreadCrumbs(src/lib/components/BreadCrumbs.svelte), AccordionMenu(src/lib/components/AccordionMenu.svelte) and [Footer](src/lib/components/Footer.svelte) components and renders in a way depending on the `isMobile` store (which is true when the viewport is smaller than 1024 pixels, false otherwise).
+ The main, side wide layout of the application is [src/lib/routing/+layout.svelte](src/lib/routing/+layout.svelte).
+It imports the [Header](src/lib/components/Header.svelte), [BreadCrumbs](src/lib/components/BreadCrumbs.svelte), [AccordionMenu](src/lib/components/AccordionMenu.svelte) and [Footer](src/lib/components/Footer.svelte) components and renders them in a way depending on the `isMobile` store (which is true when the viewport is smaller than 1024 pixels, false otherwise).

+ ### Search

+ The main component for the search is [SearchBar](src/lib/components/SearchBar.svelte).
+When the user puts in something into the search bar, it looks for matches in the first words of the `title` properties of the pages in [pages.json](src/lib/data/pages.json).
+Casing is ignored, and the matches are rendered as a list of [SearchResult](src/lib/components/SearchResult.svelte) instances.

+ ### Other components

+ The components not yet mentioned above are

+ - [ForceGraph](src/lib/components/ForceGraph.svelte): component to render force-directed graphs of (parts of) the table of contents hierarchy.
+Currently not used in the app.
+ - [SunBurst](src/lib/components/SunBurst.svelte): component to render a sunburst visualisation of (parts of) the table of contents hierarchy.
+Currently used on the home page (showing the complete hierarchy) and on the tag pages (showing the hierarchy of the current main topic).
+- [HighlightedTopics](src/lib/components/HighlightedTopics.svelte): component for the list of suggested topics on the homepage.
+The list of topics is hard coded into this component.
+- [StartingLinks](src/lib/components/StartingLinks.svelte): component for the links to the starting pages of the main topics on the homepage.
+- the [Tag](src/lib/components/Tag.svelte) component is currently not used.